 “People outside Africa can gain fresh insights about Christianity from another cultural perspective, and learn why Africa is so in love with the Christian faith,” he notes.

 Christianity is growing faster in Africa than in any other part of the world.
 In fact, by 2060, 4 in every 10 Christians will live there.
-But, say African Christian leaders, it is important that Christians do not simply grow in number, but in faith – and a love for and knowledge of the Bible is key.
+But, say African Christian leaders, it is important that Christians do not simply grow in number.
+They must also grow in faith – and a love for and knowledge of the Bible is key.

 “This new Bible should not be put on shelves to gather dust, but should be read to transform lives,” noted the former Vice President of Ghana, Kwesi Amissah-Arthur, at the launch of the Africa Study Bible in April.
 The Most Rev Prof. Emmanuel Asante, Chairman of the National Peace Council agreed, noting that African Christians should “use the Bible to encounter God.”